 Connecting to virtual devices

-To confirm that mabl can connect to your virtual devices, create a new mobile test in mabl:
+To confirm that mabl can connect to your virtual devices, create a new mobile test in mabl: New test > Mobile test.

-On the mobile test creation form, mabl checks for virtual devices installed on your computer.
+In Core settings, select Local training. mabl checks for virtual devices installed on your computer.

 Checking for virtual devices in mabl

-Emulators are resource intensive and require significant CPU and RAM.
+Emulators are resource-intensive and require significant CPU and RAM.
 If the emulator crashes, limit the number of programs running on your machine to improve your experience.

 Troubleshooting